redsquirrel/jargon/articles/reconsidering-future.md

 This is my final [RECONSIDER](https://signalvnoise.com/posts/3972-reconsider)-inspired post.

-I spent a lot of 2015 considering how I would spend my time on in 2016.
+I spent a lot of 2015 considering how I would spend my time in 2016.
 I was honestly all over the place.
 I considered:

 * Taking the year off
 * Starting a tech-focused seed fund